gatk-workflows/seq-format-validation/README.md

  - Set of .txt files containing the validation reports, one per input file

 ### Cromwell version support
- - Successfully tested on v32
+ - Successfully tested on v33
  - Does not work on versions < v23 due to output syntax

  Runtime parameters are optimized for Broad's Google Cloud Platform implementation.
- For program versions, see docker containers.